SURGroup/UQpy/docs/source/inference/bayes_model_selection.rst

 where :math:`\theta_{1,\cdots,B}` are samples from the posterior pdf of :math:`\theta`.
 In UQpy, these samples are obtained via the :class:`.BayesParameterEstimation` class.
 However, note that this method is known to yield evidence estimates with large variance.
+The Harmonic mean method for calculating the evidence is provided to the initializer of the :class:`.BayesModelSelection` class.
+No input parameters are required for its initialization.

+.. autoclass:: UQpy.inference.HarmonicMean

 Future releases of :py:mod:`UQpy` will include more robust methods for computation of model evidences.
 Also, it is known that results of such Bayesian model selection procedure usually highly depends on the choice of prior for the parameters of the competing models, thus the user should carefully define such priors when creating instances of the :class:`.InferenceModel` class.
+The user can create custom methods for calculating evidences, by extending the :class:`.EvidenceMethod` abstract baseclass.
+To achieve that, a custom implementation of the :meth:`.estimate_evidence` must be provided.

+EvidenceMethod Class
+^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. autoclass:: UQpy.inference.EvidenceMethod
+    :members:

 BayesModelSelection Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^